teator/coding/HackerRank/Linux shell/README.md

   ---

-  :uk: Link to problem / :georgia: დავალების ლინკი : https
+  :uk: Link to problem / :georgia: დავალების ლინკი : https://www.hackerrank.com/challenges/text-processing-in-linux-the-uniq-command-2/

-  :uk:
+  :uk:  In this challenge, we practice using the uniq command to eliminate consecutive repetitions of a line when a text file is piped through it.

+  Given a text file, count the number of times each line repeats itself.
+Only consider consecutive repetitions.
+Display the space separated count and line, respectively.
+There shouldn't be any leading or trailing spaces.
+Please note that the uniq -c command by itself will generate the output in a different format than the one expected here.

   :georgia: